mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 -1

-Ship’s Thrust +1 per point of Thrust dedicated to dogfighting
+Ship's Thrust +1 per point of Thrust dedicated to dogfighting

 A draw means that neither ship may attack the other with fixed weapons.
-The winner may choose to place their opponent’s ship in a fire arc of their choice and may choose which of the opposing ship’s fire arcs their own vehicle lies in.
+The winner may choose to place their opponent's ship in a fire arc of their choice and may choose which of the opposing ship's fire arcs their own vehicle lies in.

-In this way, the winner of a dogfight can ensure all their forward facing weapons can attack their enemy while ensuring they stays out of their opponent’s forward facing (and the weapons present there).
+In this way, the winner of a dogfight can ensure all their forward facing weapons can attack their enemy while ensuring they stays out of their opponent's forward facing (and the weapons present there).
 In addition, the winner of a dogfight gains DM+2 to all their attack rolls for this round while the loser suffers DM–2.

 Note that many weapons mounted on spacecraft are in turrets and are able to fire into any facing, meaning that dogfights will normally only force a penalty to the attack rolls of the loser, not remove their ability to fight.

-If the dogfight continues into the following combat round, the winner of the previous dogfight applies the difference between that round’s opposed Pilot check as a positive DM to this round’s opposed check.
+If the dogfight continues into the following combat round, the winner of the previous dogfight applies the difference between that round's opposed Pilot check as a positive DM to this round's opposed check.

 DOGFIGHTING VEHICLES The dogfighting rules used for spacecraft are compatible with those used for vehicles and may be used when a spacecraft enters an atmosphere and, perhaps, is forced to engage with jet or grav fighters.
 However, even relatively nimble space fighters are designed for battle across enormous distances in the void of space and will find themselves at a disadvantage against smaller and more nimble vehicles.

 In addition to the dogfighting modifiers listed, spacecraft suffer an additional DM–2 when dogfighting vehicles.
-In the spacecraft’s favor, very powerful engines can counter this, although a typical merchant will be very ponderous in a dogfight.
+In the spacecraft's favor, very powerful engines can counter this, although a typical merchant will be very ponderous in a dogfight.

 Spacecraft are capable of any Speed Band listed in the Vehicles chapter and will typically be going at Hypersonic speeds when entering an atmosphere.